 \section{Acknowledgments}

-I would like to thank Ted Erler for collaboration on many of the topics discussed in this review and insightful comments.
-I would also like to thank the Kavli Institute for Theoretical Physics, Aspen Center for Physics, Simons Center for Geometry and Physics, Yukawa Institute for Physics and APCTP in Pohang, Korea, for hospitality while working on parts of the present work.
+I would like to thank Ted Erler for collaborating on many of the topics discussed in this review, and for his insightful comments.
+I would also like to thank the Kavli Institute for Theoretical Physics, the Aspen Center for Physics, the Simons Center for Geometry and Physics, the Yukawa Institute for Physics and APCTP in Pohang, Korea, for their hospitality while I was working on parts of the present work.
 This research was supported by the EURYI grant GACR EYI/07/E010 from EUROHORC and ESF.